Runners say it all the time:

 Let’s dive into specific types of vacations and the specific situations they’ll put you in.
 You can use your activities to complement your workouts and determine when you won’t do any training.

 This is just a tiny sample of the 26 page PDF you can download.
-You can get it by signing up here or in the box at the end of this post.
+You can get it by clicking here.

 I ask you to subscribe for certain pieces of content because it’s my way of filtering out the runners who are just looking for training porn – 300 word articles that don’t help much.
 These runners never actually implement what they read.
 If you don’t actually improve your training then what’s the use?